MahBadran93/ROS_Project/README.md

 - With this topic we can publish velocity information to the robot. if we want to know more information about this topic we can execute this command: <br>
    - ```rostopic info /cmd_vel ``` <br>
        After running the command we can see that this topic uses **Twist** type messages.
-So, this topic recieves data of type Twist (angular and linear         velocities ,(x,y,z)).
+So, this topic receives data of type Twist (angular and linear         velocities ,(x,y,z)).
 To know more information about the message we execute this command: <br>
        ```rosmsg show geometry_msgs/Twist``` <br>
        See the Figure below : <br>
        <p align="center">